Skip to Content

 Start with the dough

 I mixed this dough by hand but you can use an electric stand mixer.
-Use the paddle attachment until the ingredients are mixed and then switch to the dough hook for kneading.
+Use the paddle attachment until the ingredients are mixed and then switch to the dough hook attachment for kneading.

 1. Combine the flour, salt, sugar, and yeast together in a large bowl and give it a quick stir to combine.